Great Dane

 Short

-Over 18 months of age the minimum height of dogs should ideally be 76cm at the withers.
-Bitches, of the same age should have a minimum height of 71cm at the withers.
+Over 18 months of age the minimum height of males should ideally be 76cm at the withers.
+Females, of the same age should have a minimum height of 71cm at the withers.

 Medium